 How do I order my Functional Blood Chemistry Analysis (FBCA) lab workup and report?

 Ordering your Functional Blood Chemistry Analysis is simple.
 Call our clinic and set up an appointment with Dr. Bernall at 904-806-7123.
-Or chose an online consultation through our telemedicine page.

 Can I order my FBCA over the phone or email?